q-pratz-chem/python-package-best-practices/_episodes/05-package-structure.md

 def build_bond_list(coordinates, max_bond=1.5, min_bond=0):
     """
-    Build a list of bonds in a set of coordinates based on a distance criteria.
+    Build a list of bonds in a set of coordinates based on distance criteria.

     Parameters
     ----------